 "How it happened?"
 Maslova suddenly began, speaking quickly.
 "I came to the lodging-house, and was shown into the room.
 He was there, already very drunk."
-She pronounced the word he with a look of horror in her wide-open eyes.
+She pronounced the word HE with a look of horror in her wide-open eyes.
 "I wished to go away, but he would not let me."
 She stopped, as if having lost the thread, or remembered some thing else.

+"Well, and then?"
 "Well, what then?
 I remained a bit, and went home again."